 As we have learned together, failing to properly treat valvular disorders can be tragic for patients, their families and friends.
 Heart valve disorders — including aortic stenosis and mitral regurgitation — can cause temporary damage to the cardiac muscle and, ultimately, heart failure.

-I wanted to learn more about the connection between heart failure and valvular disease so I recently met with Dr. Edwin McGee of Northwestern Memorial Hospital.
+I wanted to learn more about the connection between heart failure and valvular disease so I recently met with Dr. Edwin McGee.
 This educational video contains the highlights of that interview.
 For the hearing impaired members of our community, I have provided a written transcript below.

 Keep on tickin!

 P.S.
 Here is the video transcript of my conversation with Dr. McGee.

 Dr. Edwin McGee: My name is Ed McGee.
 I’m a cardiac surgeon here at the Bluhm Cardiovascular Institute of Northwestern Memorial Hospital.
 I’m the Surgical Director of our Center for Heart Failure which includes heart transplantation and mechanical assistance.

 Adam Pick: Can you tell us what type of cardiac surgery you specialize in?